June 23, 2017

 Skincare Binge

-Last updated November 2021
+Last updated June 2025

 I had a seriously messed up skincare routine for a solid decade, and it was certainly not from a lack of trying.
-I had minor acne, uneven skin tone, dryness and oiliness, deep pores, and always envied people with smooth clear skin.
+I had acne, uneven skin tone, dryness and oiliness, deep pores, and always envied people with smooth clear skin.
 I went tanning to disguise blemishes and blotchiness (wrong).
 I scrubbed way too hard to smooth out the dry flakes (wrong).
 I never wore lotion thinking it would make oily areas worse (wrong again).
 In the last few years, my approach to skincare completely changed.

 Research

-After noticing signs of aging in my late 20s, along with hormonal acne taking full effect, the shock that came with realizing my elders weren’t kidding when they said “all that sun will catch up to you” led to a period of binge-researching skincare.
+After noticing the dreaded signs of aging in my late 20s, along with hormonal acne taking full effect, the shock that came with realizing my elders weren’t kidding when they said “all that sun will catch up to you” led to a period of binge-researching skincare.
 I have an annoying tendency to obsess over topics of interest and this was no exception.

 I won’t bore you with the details, but let’s just say I did a lot of studying!
 Something I still keep up with to date.
 The information I found wasn’t exactly consistent.
 In fact, a lot of it was completely conflicting advice, so I honed in on the things that were concrete and persistent as they were likely the most promising.
 What I liked about this particular “skincare binge” was that I could actually put my learnings to test on my skin.
 It was a good strategy because it worked.